Allergy Diagnostic Testing

 The ImmunoCAP™ has also been accepted by the FDA as a truly quantitative measure of IgE.
 In recent studies it was shown to be the only specific IgE blood test to perform accurately and reliably across the entire clinical range and provides accurate, quantitative IgE results.
 This test is endorsed by the National Institutes of Health (NIH) and other health organizations such as the America Academy of Allergy, Asthma and Immunology and America College of Allergy, Asthma and Immunology.
 Leading institutions such as Johns Hopkins, the Mayo Clinic and the Cleveland Clinic use ImmunoCAP™ for their patients.

 ImmunoCAP Rapid™.
-The Allergy Center will also be one of the first clinics in the US to employ this new finger stick test.
+The Allergy Station will also be one of the first clinics in the US to employ this new finger stick test.
 It is a semi-quantitative test measuring specific IgE antibodies to ten common allergens in only 20 minutes.
 Since the test only requires a small amount of blood from a finger stick, it is an ideal test for screening young infants for inhalant allergy.
 If additional allergen testing is required, skin tests or the original ImmunoCAP™ blood tests are then recommended.